 Having an overactive bladder can wreak havoc on your quality of life.
 It makes it harder to plan long car trips or travel with urinary incontinence.
-Additionally, severe bladder conditions can make it hard to maintain a social life, focus at your job, and even get a good night’s sleep.
+Additionally, severe bladder conditions can make it hard to maintain a social life, focus on your job, and even get a good night’s sleep.
 We have a few tips that may help improve your bladder health.

 What is Overactive Bladder?